dss-extensions/opendss-svn-mirror/Distrib/readme.txt

 The most up-to-date reference information will always be found through the software's "Help / DSS Help" menu command.

 The DLL version in OpenDSSEngine.DLL may be automated.
-For the time being, you would need a type library tool and some experience with COM scripting to make any headway.
-In the future, we'll provide examples and documentation.
+You will need to register the OpenDSSEngine.DLL if you intend to drive the DSS from another program such as Matlab, VBA, etc.  You do this by starting a DOS window (Start Run CMD ...)

+Then change directories to whereever you put these files and type:

+regsvr32 opendssengine.dll

 Source Code
 ===========